-BACK GROUND & PROGRESS OF THE CHILDREN:
+BACK GROUND, ADMISSION & PROGRESS OF THE CHILDREN:

-The Children's Home has children of the age group 5 to18 years.
+The Children's Home has children of the age group 5 to 18 years.
 Mostly the children come from very difficult situations / backgrounds, being neglected, abandoned and unwanted.
-Among them these 45 Children were proposed to ACRE for assistance.

 All working members of the Children's Home regularly do detail discussion about the need of the children, role of staff based on the approach of capacity building.
 Emphasis is given on how staff can improve confidence of the children.
 Resource persons are regularly invited to the centre for developing Art of Living, life skill, value education of the children.